msooraj9452/kik-node/README.md

 [![NPM Version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]

-## Getting Started
+## About

-Use this library to communicate with the Kik API to develop a bot for [Kik Messenger][kik-url].
-Got to [dev.kik.com][dev-kik-url] to learn more and start building a bot.
+This library is a Node wrapper for the Kik Bot API to help you develop a bot for [Kik Messenger][kik-url] in Node.js.
+To learn more about the Kik Bot platform check out [dev.kik.com][dev-kik-url] or follow the steps below to get started.

 - Install with [`npm install @kikinteractive/kik`][npm-url]